pmorim/sistca-react/README.md

-# Creating a Web GUI with React and Node.js
+# Creating a Web GUI with React

 ## Introduction